Single-Family Home Sales

 How are Cayuga and Seneca counties performing?

-From 2009 to 2010, the number of single–family homes sold in both counties declined 12%, a larger drop than the 5% decline in the state (excluding NYC).
-Comparison counties had similar declines, ranging from 8% to 14%.
-In Cayuga, home sales had been increasing through 2005, then began to decline each year though the county had a 4% increase in 2009.
-In Seneca, home sales fluctuated a bit more, declining in 3 of the 8 years for which data were available.
+From 2011 to 2012, Cayuga and Seneca experienced small declines of 2% and 1% respectively.
+This compares with an increase of 7 % in the state (excluding NYC).
+All comparison counties saw increases in 2012, ranging from 2% to 20%.
+In Cayuga, home sales had been increasing through 2005, then began to decline each year with the exception of a 4% increase in 2009.
+In Seneca, home sales fluctuated a bit more, declining in 7 of the 10 years for which data were available.
 The declines mirror a slowing of the state real estate market, which took the biggest hit in 2008 when sales fell 14%.

 Notes about the data